Call one of our locations now!

 CORNEAL EXAM

 An eye exam isn’t painful and can be done quite quickly.
-Before looking through a lens, patients may be asked to use eye drop medication.
-If the patient is using contacts, he/she will need to take them out before the exam.
+Before looking through a lens, patients may be asked to use eye drops medication.
+If the patient is using contacts, they will need to take them out before the exam.

 CORNEAL SURGERY PREPARATION